NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Grabbable Moves: JA, 8A, Z2A
 - 5B elbow hitbox appears on frame 2
+- 5B(B)
-- 5B(B) hand hitbox does not appear until frame 2
+    - Hand hitbox does not appear until frame 2
+    - Has one more hitbox frame of duration
+    - Can transition to 5BB(B) one frame faster
 - 5BB(B)
     - Can be done with 8B to do 8B
     - Can be delayed three more frames
+    - Has a small hitbox added to the forward knee
 - 5BBB(B)
     - Can be replaced with the clone active version with 8B
     - Can be delayed three more frames